 - To minimize packaging, buy treats in bulk or at local farmers markets.

 - Unfortunately, candy wrappers are not recyclable or compostable.
 But they are re-usable!
-Here are ten awesome projects using candy wrappers.
+Here are twenty awesome projects using candy wrappers.

 - Give fewer treats to each child.